Reading time 9 minutes

-Log cabins are not like brick built home, and one of the benefits is that they an very different look and feel to them.
+Log cabins are not like brick built homes, and one of the benefits is that they have a very different look and feel to them.
 This unique appeal makes decorating the interior incredibly enjoyable.
 Having a comfortable timber home means adding warmth and solace.
-But there are a few other things that you’ll need to take into consideration.

 If you are on a budget, it’s a good idea to plan your interior renovation before starting any work.
 This will enable you to fully plan for what you need and to shop around for those essential items.
 Cost everything and create an itemised list where possible as this will really help you to stay on budget whilst also helping you to work out what’s needed now, and what can be purchased in the future – in other words, you don’t need to have a finished project straight away.
-Whilst it’s not always necessary to go super cheap on furnishings and fittings, you don’t have to go for the top of the range items either.
+It is not always necessary to go super cheap on furnishings and fittings however, you don’t have to go for the top of the range items either.